 Per month, we see an average of 90 different families come through this pantry.
 Many of these families have an ongoing need and are repeat customers.
 A household may shop one time per calendar month.

 Current hours of operation are 9:00-11:00 AM Tuesday through Thursday mornings and 4:30-6:00 PM Tuesday evenings (for people who work outside the home).
-We are closed on Friday and major Holidays.
+We are closed on major Holidays.
 Hours are always subject to change based on volunteer availability and/or inclement weather, so please call the church office at 812-384-8459 if you have any questions!

 Handbell Choir—Handbells practice Sunday morning before Sunday school and play the last Sunday of the month.